The Massachusetts Daily Collegian: Web and social media

+The Brick

+The Daily Collegian publishes a student satire section known as The Brick, modeled after satirical outlets such as The Onion.
+The Brick maintains a popular Instagram account where they post humorous headlines parodying the UMass Amherst community and campus events.
+The account is among the most followed collegiate satire magazine accounts in the United States.
+In addition to its online presence, The Brick also produces print humor magazines, typically released once per semester.

 Morning Wood

 The Collegian staff publishes The Massachusetts Morning Wood, a humor and satire paper for April Fools' Day each year on April 1 (or the nearest print date).
 A slimmed down version of the standard paper (with non-satirical content) is wrapped inside.
 Headlines for the 2014 edition included "Chancellor dissolves SGA, replaces gov't with Spice Girls" and "Impromptu elderly birthday party leads to 82 arrested", both of which lampooned major campus controversies and events of the spring 2014 semester.
 Since moving to a primarily digital format, Morning Wood has also been digitized.
 It is now published the morning of April 1st online at the website.